gabriel-quina/badc/readme.md

    Apache : version 1.3.x or new
    PHP    : version 4.x or new
-   MySQL  : version 4.x or new   (maybe 3.x, buy not tested) Perl   : version 5.8.x or new (maybe 5.6.x, buy not tested) cjpeg  : As part of jpeg-6b
+   MySQL  : version 4.x or new   (maybe 3.x, but not tested) Perl   : version 5.8.x or new (maybe 5.6.x, but not tested) cjpeg  : As part of jpeg-6b
    OS	  : Unix, Linux  - NOT tested on Windows servers.
 See "Notes on Windows server".
    Optional gnuplot: 3.7 +